yaroslaff/str2str/README.md

 ## Four stages of processing

 Each run of str2str passes 4 optional stages.
-Functions in same stage are runs in order which is most often used, e.g. sorting runs after joining (both on postprocessing stage #3), and filtering runs on stage #2.
+Functions in same stage are runs in order which is most often used, e.g. sorting runs after grouping (both on postprocessing stage #3), and filtering runs on stage #2.

-If you need some function to run AFTER other function, which runs usually BEFORE it, or if you need to run it twice (e.g. filter records before joining, and then filter joined records again) you can run str2str in unix pipe, something like this:
+If you need some function to run AFTER other function, which runs usually BEFORE it, or if you need to run it twice (e.g. filter records before grouping, and then filter grouped records again) you can run str2str in unix pipe, something like this:
 ~~~
-$ ./str2str --filter ... --join ... --jdump | ./str2str --jload --filter ...
+$ ./str2str --filter ... --group ... --jdump | ./str2str --jload --filter ...
 ~~~

-first str2str process will run filter and then join, output data in JSON format.
+first str2str process will run filter and then group, output data in JSON format.
 Second str2str process will take this data and filter it again.

 ### Stage 1: Input
 Loading data from file (`-f`) or from stdin.
 Data can be just strings (like log file), or list of objects in JSON format, or pickle serialized object.